Raj Bhavan Archives

 It was in the Raj Bhavan precincts that the State of Samyukta Maharashtra was formally inaugurated by Prime Minister Pt Jawaharlal Nehru in presence of the first Governor of Samyukta Maharashtra Shri.
 Sri Prakasa and the first Chief Minister Shri.
 Yashwantrao Chavan. ´Raj Bhavan´, now the office and residence of the Governor of Maharashtra, the Constitutional Head of the State, has played a significant role in the affairs of the State since then.

-An Advisory Committee under the Chairmanship of renowned historian and archivist Shri Sadashiv Gorakshkar has been advising the Governor’s office in developing the Archives Cell.
-The other eminent members of the Committee are Prof. Mushirul Hasan, Director, National Archives of India, Smt.
+An Advisory Committee under the Chairmanship of renowned historian and archivist (late) Shri Sadashiv Gorakshkar was constituted for advising the Governor’s office in developing the Archives Cell.
+The other eminent members of the Committee were Prof. Mushirul Hasan, Director, National Archives of India, Smt.
 Vrunda Pathare, Chief Archivist, Godrej Archives, Dr. Smt Varsha Shirgaonkar, Head, Department of History, SNDT Women’s University and Shri Ashok Kapoor, Retired Chief Archivist, Reserve Bank of India Archives.

-An “Archives Cell” has been set up in Raj Bhavan where documents of historic importance are being classified and indexed.
-It is proposed to preserve these records through digitization and microfilming.
-These records will be accessible to students, researchers, members of the academia and interested citizens from September 2012.
+An “Archives Cell” was set up in Raj Bhavan where documents of historic importance are being classified and indexed.
+It is done to preserve these records through digitization and microfilming.
+These records are accessible to students, researchers, members of the academia and interested citizens through prior permission from the competent authority.

 Till date, 5000 files comprising more than 1 lakh documents dating back to 1930 have been classified and indexed.
 The work of classification and indexing is in process and few more files will be added to the collection.
 The files relate to a wide variety of subjects including the Constitutional functions of the Governor, visits of important dignitaries to the State of Maharashtra, various institutions headed and patronized by the Governor, speeches of various Governors, administrative matters and other contemporary issues etc.